Robin Lindquist-Grantz

 Senior Researcher

 Robin Lindquist-Grantz is an expert in using participatory research methods to inform interventions and program development, interpretation of research findings, and actionable change.
-She incorporates her extensive experience in working with community-based organizations into the design of program evaluations and change strategies to help funders and practitioners use data to improve program quality and effectiveness.
+She incorporates her extensive experience working with community-based organizations into the design of program evaluations and change strategies to improve program quality and effectiveness.

 Lindquist-Grantz’s work has been published in journals such as Children and Family Services Review, Journal of Drug Issues, and Health Promotion Practice.
 She holds a Ph.D. in educational studies with a focus on community-based action research from the University of Cincinnati.